Brit7777/LM-plagiarism/README.md

 # LM-plagiarism

-Repository of the paper "Do Language Models Plagiarize?", Proceedings of the ACM Web Conference 2023
+Repository of the paper "Do Language Models Plagiarize?", Proceedings of the ACM Web Conference 2023.
+A full paper can be found [here](https://dl.acm.org/doi/10.1145/3543507.3583199).

 **Due to a large size of data, we uploaded everything in [Zenodo](https://zenodo.org/record/7634243#.Y-p9ES-B0dh).**